Migrant dies after deflating dinghy leaves asylum seekers scrambling in another Channel crossing tragedy

 PA

-This tragedy has followed the news that the number of illegal small boat crossings over the English Channel has surpassed the the total recorded throughout the entirety of 2023.
+This death follows the news that the number of illegal small boat crossings over the English Channel has surpassed the the total recorded throughout the entirety of 2023.

-Since the start of this year, it is estimated that 29,578 migrants have made the treacherous journey to UK shores so far, while last year's total was 29,437.
+In a little under 10 months, it's estimated that 29,578 migrants have made the treacherous journey to British shores so far - beating last year's total of 29,437.

-Around 424 migrants made that same fateful journey last Friday, according to data provided by the Home Office.
+Around 424 migrants made that same journey just last Friday, according to data provided by the Home Office.

-Thirty-five of the individuals were rescued and taken to Calais, while another rescue mission was conducted the day before, when the group aboard encountered difficulties during the illegal journey.
+Some 35 of the individuals were rescued and taken to Calais, while another rescue mission was conducted the day before when the group aboard encountered difficulties during the illegal journey.

 LATEST DEVELOPMENTS:

-Last Wednesday, three died while others managed to be rescued by authorities when their vessel sank, following the tragic death of a baby after the boat capsized in similar circumstances last week.
+Last Wednesday, three died while others managed to be rescued by authorities when their vessel sank, following the death of a baby after the boat capsized in similar circumstances days prior.

-Ever since the current Government scrapped the Conservatives' Rwanda scheme, they have doubled-down on their vow to "smash the smugglers" by providing financial support to French authorities to disrupt ingrained, illegal pathways to smuggle people across the border by intercepting illegal journeys between France and the UK.
+Since Labour scrapped the Tories' Rwanda scheme, the party has doubled down on its vow to "smash the gangs" by providing financial support to French authorities to disrupt illegal pathways to smuggle people across the border by intercepting illegal journeys between France and the UK.

-Criticising the Government's move, the UK representative for the International Organisation for Migration Christa Rottensteiner said: “These deaths are preventable – more safe and regular routes are urgently needed to prevent further tragedies while addressing the root causes of irregular migration.”
+The UK representative for the UN-run International Organisation for Migration, Christa Rottensteiner, said: "These deaths are preventable - more safe and regular routes are urgently needed to prevent further tragedies while addressing the root causes of irregular migration."

-Leader of Reform UK Nigel Farage is amongst critics of the Labour Party when it comes to the handling of the ever-growing migrant crisis, accusing the French of "aiding and abetting" people-smuggling gangs.
+Reform UK leader Nigel Farage has joined in the criticism - levelling it across the Channel as he accused the French of "aiding and abetting" people-smuggling gangs.

 Migrants on a small boat